zapperment/launchpad-colour-mod/README.md

 There is a script called `mod-colours.sh`.

-This compiles the Python source file `colors.py` that is located in the subdirectory `output/Live/mac_universal_64_static/Release/python-bundle/MIDI Remote Scripts/novation` and copies over the original `colors.pyc` module that is location in the Ableton Live app folder, under `MIDI Remote Scripts/novation`.
+This compiles the Python source file `colors.py` that is located in the subdirectory `output/Live/mac_universal_64_static/Release/python-bundle/MIDI Remote Scripts/novation` and copies it over the original `colors.pyc` module that is location in the Ableton Live app folder, under `MIDI Remote Scripts/novation`.

 Run it like so: